lluppesms/chatgpt.blazor.demo/.azure/readme.md

     azd env set adClientId <yourClientId>
 ```

-You will also need to update the App Registration.
-Go to the Authentication Page of the App Registration and enter a new Redirect URI for local development and Azure deployment of the application.
+In order to authenticate properly, the App Registration Authentication Page will have to be updated to include the Redirect URI for local development and Azure deployment of the application.
 The Redirect URIs should look something like:

 - `https://localhost:7078/signin-oidc`
 - `https://xxx-chatgpt.azurewebsites.net/signin-oidc`